kevin-tran-tech/Google-Cybersecurity/Analyze network attacks/README.md

 ## Portfolio Activity: Analyze network attacks

+### Activity Overview

+I read the following scenario and access the [support materials](https://github.com/kevin-tran-tech/Google-Cybersecurity/blob/main/Analyze%20network%20attacks/How%20to%20read%20a%20Wireshark%20TCP_HTTP%20log.pdf) to complete the [cybersecurity incident report](https://github.com/kevin-tran-tech/Google-Cybersecurity/blob/main/Analyze%20network%20attacks/Cybersecurity%20incident%20report.pdf).

+By completing this activity, I was able to enchance my understanding of network security by identifying a type of network attack I have discovered and describe how it was affecting the web server and employees.

 ### Scenario

 You work as a security analyst for a travel agency that advertises sales and promotions on the company’s website.
 The employees of the company regularly access the company’s sales webpage to search for vacation packages their customers might like.